Heavy-Traffic Insensitive Bounds for Weighted Proportionally Fair Bandwidth Sharing Policies: Introduction.

 In this paper, our state-space collapse result is of a slightly different type from the prior work above of the drift method.
 In contrast to the constant moment bounds above for the distance to the lower-dimensional subspace, our state-space collapse result shows that these moments may grow to infinity as the heavy-traffic parameter $\epsilon$ goes to $0$, but at a speed slower than the corresponding moments of the norm of the state vector.
 Specifically, the $m$-th moment of this distance grows as $O\bigl((1/\sqrt{\epsilon})^m\bigr)$, while the $m$-th moment of the norm of the state vector grows as $\Theta\bigl((1/\epsilon)^m\bigr)$.
 Therefore, their ratio still goes to $0$.
 In this sense, the state-space collapse in this paper is of a \emph{multiplicative} type, which has a similar flavor to the multiplicative state-space collapse in the diffusion approximation literature (see, e.g., \cite{Bra_98,Wil_98,KanKelLee_09}).
 We remark that a recent work \cite{WanMagJav_17} that studies switches with reconfiguration delay also deals with multiplicative type of state-space collapse, but the technique there cannot quantify how fast the moments grow in terms of $\epsilon$.

-To establish the state-space collapse result and obtain the performance bounds, we construct an inner product for the state space that is different from the usual dot product, inspired by the Lyapunov function in \cite{PagTanFer_12}.
-This inner product rotates the space in a way such that the utilization of resources under a weighted proportionally fair policy is reflected by quantities with clear geometric interpretations.
+A key technique that allows us to establish the state-space collapse for phase-type file size distributions is an inner product we construct, which is different from the usual dot product.
+The construction is inspired by the Lyapunov function in \cite{PagTanFer_12}, {where it is used to establish fluid stability.} But the induced norm under our constructed inner product is slightly different from the Lyapunov function in \cite{PagTanFer_12} since we need the inner product to satisfy some sufficient conditions for the heavy-traffic analysis.
+Our constructed inner product rotates the space in a way such that the utilization of resources under a weighted proportionally fair policy is reflected by quantities with clear geometric interpretations.
 This enables us to study the dynamics of geometric quantities such as the aforementioned distance between the state vector and a lower-dimensional subspace, which are needed in the drift-based approach.
-To show that the constructed inner product is well-defined and has desired properties, we make an interesting connection to the Popov-Belevitch-Hautus (PBH) test, which is a linear algebraic result well-known to control theorists.

-\subsection{Organization}
+\subsection{Organization.}

 The rest of this paper is organized as follows.
 We introduce the model and notation in details in Section~\ref{sec-model}.
 For ease of exposition, we start with results and proofs for exponential file size distributions in Sections~\ref{sec-main}--\ref{sec-proofs-main-exp}.
 Our main results for exponential file size distributions are summarized in Section~\ref{sec-main}, the proof outlines are given in Section~\ref{sec-proof-outlines} and the detailed proofs are given in Section~\ref{sec-proofs-main-exp}.
+Here we intend to use the proof outlines in Section~\ref{sec-proof-outlines} as a tutorial for illustrating the steps in the drift method.
 In Section~\ref{sec-phase-type}, we generalize our results to a general class of phase-type distributions and present the implication on interchange of limits for the diffusion approximation in \cite{VlaZhaZwa_14}.
 We conclude our paper in Section~\ref{sec-conclusions}.

-\section{System Model}
+\section{System model.}